richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 # Access to the AdoptOpenJDK GitHub Organization.

 This is at https://github.com/AdoptOpenJDK.
 It's an open community so you should be able to access it.
-If you can't, please contact a member of the `admin-infrastructure` or `infrastructure` teams.
+If you can't, please contact a member of the `admin-infrastructure` or `infrastructure` teams (see the [contacts](https://github.com/AdoptOpenJDK/openjdk-infrastructure/wiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure#contacts) section below).

 # Join the infrastructure team